Getting Ready To Start Weaning

 At 1 year most children are having 3 meals per day with 2 snacks (1 mid morning and 1 mid afternoon) with water offered at these times and breastmilk on demand.
 Full fat cows milk can be offered from 12 months and the recommended amount of milk or dairy at this age is 360mls per day.

 Let your baby guide you on how much food they need, they will eat if they are hungry – never force them to eat.
 In the same way you follow your baby’s cues when offering them breast or bottle feeds, be responsive to your baby when giving them solid foods and learn to recognise when they're hungry and when they've had enough.

 Watch this video from Start 4 Life to hear parents experiences of weaning and advice from a nutritionist.

-Offer your baby a drink of water with each meal in an open or free flow cup without a valve.
+Offer your baby a drink of water with each meal in an open or free flow cup.
 When your baby begins weaning it is a good time to introduce a cup so that they can get used to drinking from this.
-It is recommended that babies do not drink from bottles by the time they are 1 year as these can be held in the mouth and increase the risk of tooth decay even in teeth that have not yet broken through.
+It is recommended that babies do not drink from bottles after they are 1 year as these can be held in the mouth and increase the risk of tooth decay even in teeth that have not yet broken through.

 The only drink that babies need to have is water or milk.
 Up to 1 year their main milk drinks need to be breastmilk or first infant formula, but from 12 months they can be offered full fat cows or goats milk as a main drink.
 If your baby has a diagnosed cows milk allergy their dietician will advise you on what they can drink.